Aon Centre (Wellington): Design

-The building has black windows on black Brazilian tijuca granite.
-It has a square footprint and all sides rise vertically without variation.
+The building draws inspiration from Mies Van de Rohe's tower buildings (Lakeshore Drive apartment buildings in Chicago and Seagram Tower in New York) and Yuncken Freeman's BHP House in Melbourne.
 Members of the BNZ development team travelled with Stephenson & Turner Architects to view architecture in the USA, Europe and Australia.

-The building draws inspiration from Mies Van de Rohe’s Tower Buildings (Lakeshore Drive Apartment Buildings in Chicago and Seagram Tower in New York) and Yuncken Freeman's BHP Building in Melbourne.
-The building's design has been criticised, with architect Sir Ian Athfield calling it "Darth Vader's pencil box".
+The building has a square footprint and all sides rise vertically without variation.
+The building's imposing design has been criticised, with architect Sir Ian Athfield calling it "Darth Vader's pencil box".

-Standing at 103 metres, with 27 floors, it was New Zealand’s tallest building from 1984 to 1986, eclipsed by buildings such as Auckland's BNZ Centre.
+Standing at 103 metres, with 27 floors above ground and three basement levels, it was New Zealand's tallest building from 1984 to 1986, until eclipsed by buildings such as Auckland's BNZ Centre.
 It was Wellington's tallest building until 1991, when the Majestic Centre was built on the same street.

-Underneath the building is a shopping centre and food court.
-There are also underground passages that travel under Willis Street to the nearby Old Bank and Grand Arcades.

-Above ground the tower is accessed by a two-storey high lobby, surrounded by clear glass in stainless steel framework.
-The BNZ originally occupied three levels with their branch office, and the top seven floors with their head office.

 Because of its sheer size and steel construction the building is relatively flexible.
 Its response to earthquakes is relatively good.
-Of greater effect is Wellington’s wind which is accommodated by the building’s ability to flex by up to 300 mm in hurricane-force winds.
-The seismic and wind-resisting frames of the building consist of a steel “tube” built around the perimeter of the tower connected via floor diaphragms to the stiffer central core.
+Of greater effect is Wellington's wind which is accommodated by the building's ability to flex by up to 300 mm in hurricane-force winds, a feature which has caused motion sickness in workers in the building.
+The seismic and wind-resisting frames of the building consist of a steel "tube" built around the perimeter of the tower connected via floor diaphragms to the stiffer central core.
+The floors are steel decks with concrete topping.
+The façade consists of precast concrete units faced with black Brazilian tijuca granite, with black-glazed windows built into them.
+The window units are designed to cope with 38mm of inter-storey drift, which is defined as "the difference in lateral deflection between two adjacent stories of a building subjected to lateral loads".
+Window panes have shattered and fallen from the building on several occasions.

+Underneath the building was a shopping centre and food court.
+There were also underground passages that passed under Willis Street to the nearby Old Bank and Grand Arcades, but these have since been blocked up.
+The food court area was remodelled and reopened in 2023 as a new entertainment venue called Willis Lane, which includes a mini-golf course, bowling alley and various bars and eating places.

+Above ground the tower is accessed by a two-storey-high glazed lobby.
+The BNZ originally occupied 10 floors: three levels were used for the branch office, and the top seven floors were occupied by their head office.
+In 2002, an open, windy plaza area at the base of the building was covered in to provide additional retail spaces.
+The Rock, a sculpture by Neil Dawson, was originally suspended above the open area at the front of the building, but after the open area was closed in the sculpture was relocated to the Willeston Street frontage.